SindiGB/S23-NSERC-USRA-Sim-Study/README.md

 **Visual Insights from the Plots**:

-- Estimates of 𝜙 vs. Estimates of 𝜋: Clear monotonic relationship, reflecting accurate capture of the reporting rate.
+- **Estimates of 𝜙 vs. Estimates of 𝜋**: Clear monotonic relationship, reflecting accurate capture of the reporting rate.

-- Estimates of 𝜈 vs. Estimates of 𝜋: Non-monotonic pattern with systematic overestimation of 𝜈, peaking at intermediate reporting rates.
+- **Estimates of 𝜈 vs. Estimates of 𝜋**: Non-monotonic pattern with systematic overestimation of 𝜈, peaking at intermediate reporting rates.

 ## Future Improvements